 It is an easy way to see if all the content and links are pointed in the right direction.
-Broken links can cause your website to rank further down on Google search results, which in turn means less traffic.
+Broken links can cause your site to rank further down on Google search results, which in turn means less traffic.

 After a successful test, the results are broken down per section.
 With 10 being the highest score, you see what needs to be changed to improve your website.
-The Accessibility score, as an example, is contributed to by internal links, page titles, headings and mobile-friendliness.
+The Accessibility score, as an example, is contributed to by internal links, page titles, headings and mobile friendliness.

 Technology considers how well the site is designed.
 Experiences focus on how satisfying the website is likely to be for users.
 The test is free to complete, but you will be limited to three reports.

 This has nothing to do with ride-sharing or food delivery but rather an online tool to see how your website stacks up against competitors.
 By checking your domain or keywords associated with it, the site reports the working strategies for others in your market.

 You can see the top SEO pages from competitors, suggested keywords for your webpage to rank higher in search results and even some handy content ideas to drive more traffic.

 Bonus: Find the team to make it all happen